kynthosdev/zpds/memory-bank/activeContext.md

 ## Current Work Focus

 ### Primary Focus: Landing Page Development (Pre-MVP Priority)
-The landing page is now the **highest priority** task, launching **before the platform MVP** to begin lead generation and market validation.
-This strategic decision enables us to:
+The landing page remains the **highest priority** task, launching **before the platform MVP** to begin lead generation and market validation.
+The dashboard and ideas management system are now complete, positioning us well for the landing page launch.
-- Start building email list and generating demo requests immediately
-- Validate messaging and value propositions with real market feedback
-- Establish brand presence while platform development continues
-- Create revenue pipeline before product launch

-**Timeline**: Landing page launches in Weeks 1-5, before platform MVP (Week 12)
+**Timeline**: Landing page launches in Weeks 1-5, before platform MVP completion

 ### Secondary Focus: Authentication System
 Clerk integration for authentication continues in parallel with landing page development.
 The authentication system will support both: